 MIT partners with Commute with Enterprise to offer a program that helps MIT employees share the commute in a vehicle provided by Enterprise.
 Vehicles are rented on a month-to-month basis, and the cost is split among participants.
 For eligible MIT employees, MIT provides a subsidy as well as pre-tax payroll deduction benefit.

 - First, the rideshare group should select a primary member, and that member completes the Commute with Enterprise enrollment, explaining that this is an MIT group.
 Enterprise provides the group with an account number and estimated cost.

 - The primary member then enrolls the rideshare group in the payroll deduction plan through Atlas (go to Commuting Benefits, Vanpool Subsidy).
 The deduction enrollment form must be completed no later than the 5th of the month prior to the month in which enrollment is to begin.
 (For example, if the rideshare plans to begin in February, enrollment must be made on or before January 5th.)

 - MIT pays a subsidy of $100/month for each member of the rideshare group.
 This subsidy goes directly to Enterprise and is reflected in a reduced Commute with Enterprise cost.

 - The groupís members are responsible for the remainder of the costs.
-Each member can elect to pay up to $30 of the remaining cost as a pre-tax payroll deduction, up to the current Federal and State pre-tax maximum allowances.
+Each member can elect to pay some or all of the remaining cost as a pre-tax payroll deduction, up to the current Federal and State pre-tax maximum allowances.

 - Enterprise will send an invoice directly to the primary member of the group, who is responsible for the full payment to Enterprise.
 The groupís other members are responsible for reimbursing the primary member for their shares.